elastic/app-search-magento/README.md

 We have built a fully dockerized development environment using Magento sample data to help you in testing the module and contributing to the code.

-Full documentation to septup your environment is available [here](DEVELOPMENT-ENVIRONMENT.md).
+Full documentation to setup your environment is available [here](docs/DEVELOPMENT-ENVIRONMENT.md).

 ## FAQ 🔮